 Step 3: Power on the crashed Macbook Pro and immediately hold down the T key on the keyboard as it boots, and release the key when the FireWire or Thunderbolt logo appears on the screen.

 Once the crashed Mac starts up in Target Disk Mode, it will appear as a disk icon on the desktop of the other Mac.
-Then, you are able to open the disk and transfer all needed files to an external hard disk.
+Then, you are able to open the disk and extract data from crashed Macbook Pro to an external hard disk.

 However, some of you might say “I’m unable to enter Target Disk Mode”, or “I don’t have extra Mac”, or “My Mac is not equipped with either Firewire port or Thunderbolt port”, or “I do not have Firewire cable nor Thunderbolt cable”.

-Don't worry.
-The following 2 methods may help you get out of the trouble.
+Don’t worry.
+The following 2 methods may help you recover data from Macbook Pro hard drive.